accosmin-org/libnano/docs/solver.md

 |----------|-----------------------------------------|
 ```

 The default configurations are close to optimal for most situations.
 Still the user is free to experiment with the available parameters.
-The following piece of code extracted from ```example/src/minimize.cpp``` shows how to create a L-BFGS solver and how to change the line-search strategy, the tolerance and the maximum number of iterations:
+The following piece of code extracted from the [example](../example/src/minimize.cpp) shows how to create a L-BFGS solver and how to change the line-search strategy, the tolerance and the maximum number of iterations:
 ```
 #include <nano/solver/lbfgs.h>